jwarz/data-scientists-tools/introduction-to-statistics-in-r/readme.md

 > Which of the following could be a *confounder* in this study?<br> <br>
 > ⬜ Lung capacity<br> ⬜ Neighborhood<br> ✅ Air pollution<br> ⬜
 > Smoking status<br> ⬜ Gender<br>

+Correct!
+You would expect there to be more air pollution in the neighborhood situated near the highway, which can cause lower lung capacity.

+## Design of experiments

+Theory.
+Coming soon …

 ## Study types